UPDATE: Wednesday, June 17, 2:08 p.m.: Adds Stevens, Ricketson, Odom comments; adds clarification about Baker’s comment on serving on the LCPC.

-Liberty County Planning Commission Vice-Chair Larry Baker has upset longtime Liberty County District 1 Commissioner Marion Stevens, who has served seven terms and almost 28 years in that seat since 1999.
+Liberty Consolidated Planning Commission Vice-Chair Larry Baker has upset longtime Liberty County District 1 Commissioner Marion Stevens, who has served seven terms and almost 28 years in that seat since 1999.
 Baker, a Democrat, will face Republican Michael Cook in the Nov.
 3 general election.

 With all 9 precincts in District 1 reporting, Baker won the Democratic general primary runoff by 51.95% or 574 votes to Stevens’ 48.05% or 531 votes, a difference of 43 votes.